Understanding your workforce for roll-out success

 Six to 12 months after a project has been delivered, you need to be able to look back and see where the organisation has developed and noted ‘how did we work back then?’.
 How do we work now?
 Define your goals for the new technology.
 Observe and measure the current behaviour.
 Document the desired behaviour and plan to use the same methodology and units to measure the current behaviour.

 A fresh workforce analysis uncovers current pain points in the context of work.
 The simple act of talking to someone about how they work can reveal much including discovering the opportunity for technology to make work life easier.
 Give individuals a voice in the process of implementing Office 365 by listening to their needs.
 Demonstrate that those needs have been considered in the choices and implementation of the technology.
 When people feel like they’re being listened to, they show more support and make more of an effort to use it.

 Performing a workforce analysis is an important activity in planning for user adoption.
 The outcomes don’t stand alone as a report.
 They are used throughout the project, from project communications to developing and delivering training, to measuring success.

-For more on understanding the ‘why’ behind working with your people and their technology needs have a read of the blog below.
+For more on understanding the ‘why’ behind working with your people and their technology.